 More than this, I am concerned with interdisciplinary work which connects broader scholarly work to real-life concerns.
 Critical theory is one example that you will see in my “The Human Person in the Age of Mass Reproduction” and “Trump as an Agitator: Prophets of Deceit“.
 Disciplinary misreadings of classical economic theory is another of my concerns as demonstrated by “Adam Smith: The Moral Dimensions of Economic Life“.
 This exploration into Existentialism reflects such an interdisciplinary concern because, as a movement, it transcends philosophy, literature and literary criticism, and theology.
 It has much to recommend that is not siloed in any one discipline or sphere of life.

-However, this journey is long – too long for a single blog post.
-So I am dividing it into parts.
+However, this journey is long – so I am dividing it into parts.
 In this part, let me show how an existentialist understanding of authenticity responds to my second worry (stated above), that of appearing in the world in thoughtless conformity to society.
-Please stay with me as I upload the parts in intervals a couple of days apart.

 The contemporary world has not been ready to host the aspiration to authenticity.
 While “being ourselves” is advocated – demanded even – deep in our hearts we know that it is dangerous.
-We seem to be in a situation where either we conform to a social order under the name of false authenticity, or we risk being trampled on by mass society if we expose ourselves in vulnerability, whether that happens in the form of criminalization or in disgrace and shame.
-If we look back into the history of Western thought to the origins of authenticity, to Rousseau and the writers that led up to the French Revolution, we may not find the properly articulated resources that would make such a pursuit a feasible endeavor.
+We seem to be in a situation where either we conform to a social order under the name of false authenticity, or we risk being trampled on by mass society if we expose ourselves in vulnerability, whether that happens in the form of criminalization or in disgrace and shame, or if to one who is exploitative (like a corporation or a narcissist).
+If we look back into the history of Western thought to the origins of authenticity, to Rousseau and the writers that led up to the French Revolution, we may not find the properly articulated resources that would make the pursuit to being more authentic a feasible endeavor.
 However, in the following, I want to revive a realistic pursuit of authenticity by exploring the vibrant articulations of authenticity advocated by the existentialist writers of the late nineteenth and early twentieth centuries.
-It is there that we will discover authenticity and how it can inform our lives in very practical ways.
+It is there that we will discover the kind of authenticity we know, and how it can inform our lives in very practical ways.
 If acquainted with existentialism, one may have thought it was already dead.
 But we should not be so quick to perform an autopsy.
 If you aren’t acquainted with existentialism, all the better, or so some would say.

 In the middle of the 1950s, conservative writers were already engaged in a definitive summing up of the “existentialist revolt.”
 What had begun, they said, in the eccentric religiosity of Kierkegaard had ended in the open rebellion of Sartre against all that was decent and sane; and it had even penetrated Christian thought with the contagion of situation ethics.
 But the church was on the watch; the warning had been sounded.
 Indeed, the encyclical Humani Generis may have been the reason why Gabriel Marcel repudiated the title “existentialist.”
 Some of the most famous gossip within the existentialist tradition happened between Camus and Sartre, who would not count themselves in a group in which the other was a member.
 But that was not a reason to dismiss either, since it was the principles of existentialism that constitute their greatest threat to Christian institutions.
 After a short and competent mopping-up operation in the theological reviews, another victory would be enshrined in the revised editions of the theological manuals, and all would continue in good order.
 And there can be no question that the existentialism of the forties and fifties was dangerous to the Christian church in many ways, whether understood as Catholic or in the many denominations of Protestantism.
 Existentialism, in its atheistic and secular form, still is.